-Planning studios are an integral part of the curriculum, connecting academic education and preparation for professional practice.
-Students learn to work together as a team by applying their respective capabilities and knowledge to produce a professional report or plan in response to a common real-world problem.
+An integral part of the MPL curriculum, Planning Studios connect scholarly insight and preparation for professional practice.
+Students work together as a team, applying their respective capabilities and knowledge to produce a professional report or plan in response to a real-world problem.

-Planning studios take place in the U.S. and around the world.
-Past courses have examined the tragedy after Katrina in New Orleans, created economic development plans for local Southern California cities, and studied changing public spaces in Germany.
+Planning Studios are arranged in the U.S. and around the world.
+Past courses have examined the tragedy after Hurricane Katrina struck New Orleans, created economic development plans for local Southern California cities, and studied changing public spaces in Germany.

 The MPL program has recently offered the following planning studios:

 Understanding Urban Freight: Operations in the San Pedro Bay Ports Complex

 After acquiring thorough understanding on goods movement and its impact on transportation planning practice, infrastructure development, and traffic operations in urban regions, students examined the current practice of ocean container chassis/rolling stock operations in the U.S. based on the findings and recommendations in the NCFRP Report 201.
 They developed a sustainable business model for Container Chassis/Rolling Stock Operations in the San Pedro Bay Ports Complex.